 I'll be honest.
 I find it really hard to describe what I do.
-And here I am with a snazzy website hoping to charm you with a picture of a thoughtful audience member and a tagline that says I'm a theatre producer.
+And here I am with a snazzy website hoping to charm you with a picture of a thoughtful audience member thinking about... err...
+Products and theatre?
 That makes sense because I've produced and directed over 20 really cool immersive shows and events in London and Berlin.
-But over the last 3 years, I've also worked with tech companies in London, San Francisco, New York and Berlin leading on marketing and product.
+But over the last 4 years, I've also worked with tech companies flying between London, San Francisco, New York and Berlin in product, community and marketing.
 A mind-bending journey to say the least.

-I'm incredibly proud of the last one, Knotch, in San Francisco and New York.
-I was there to turn the product from a social app into a B2B solution; the best way to measure the impact of branded content.
-Knotch now works with Unilever, Bank of America, VICE, General Electric and the Economist.
 I've learned so much about turning a startup into a business.
 It's not a walk in the park.
-It's like a bunch of people holding the steering wheel of a speeding train that will either crash (and it will a few times) or transform itself into a spaceship and take off.
+It's like a bunch of people holding the steering wheel of a speeding train that will either crash or transform into a spaceship and take off in glory.

 There's no typical project I've worked on.
-I've built a beta community for an email startup including an event at the Apple Store in San Francisco (for Paperfold).
-Designed an interactive sales pitch as a theatre show telling the story of a blind person in London (for Raising IT).
-Ran a PR campaign with the Wall Street Journal and launched a product at Advertising Week in NYC (for Knotch).
-Built product and content tests test to grow a female-only community (for Hub Dot).
-Or made a show about depression through Kickstarter (mental health matters.).
+I've built a community for an email startup in San Francisco.
+Designed a sales pitch as a theatre show.
+Ran PR campaigns.
+Built and launched a product at Advertising Week in NYC.
+Consulted on a product to grow a female-only community.
+Or made a show about depression including running a successful campaign on Kickstarter (mental health matters).

 Do you need my help?
 I mean, if you're after something standard, this approach is not for you.
 Stop reading.
 Close this tab.
 Spare yourself.